kerberos16/backend-project-repo-nc-news/README.md

 ## Getting Started

-1. Please clone this repository from *insert url at a later point*
+1. Please clone this repository from [here](https://github.com/kerberos16/backend-project-repo-nc-news)

 2. cd into the repository
 cd backend-project-repo-nc-news